 A designated head teacher shall be on site for sixty percent (60%) of the time the child care center is in operation on a weekly basis.
 There shall be at least two (2) staff eighteen (18) years of age or older on the premises when one (1) or more children are in attendance.
-A designated head teacher shall be twenty (20) years of age or older, have the personal qualities needed to supervise others, a high school diploma or equivalency certificate, at least five hundred forty (540) hours of documented supervised experience over at least a nine (9) month span including working with children of the same ages and developmental stages who are served in the child care center and one of the following: twelve (12) credits in early childhood education or child development, elementary education, recreation, group social work or a related field from an accredited institution of higher or a four (4) year college degree in elementary education, recreation, with at least two hundred seventy (270) hours of documented supervised experience, and assistant teacher qualifications.
+A designated head teacher shall be twenty (20) years of age or older, have the personal qualities needed to supervise others, a high school diploma or equivalency certificate, at least five hundred forty (540) hours of documented supervised experience over at least a nine (9) month span including working with children of the same ages and developmental stages who are served in the child care center and one of the following: twelve (12) credits in early childhood education or child development, elementary education, recreation, group social work or a related field from an accredited institution of higher or a four (4) year college degree in elementary education, recreation, group social work, or a related field from an accredited institution of higher education, with at least two hundred seventy (270) hours of documented supervised experience, and assistant teacher qualifications.